-3 Model parameters, Typical model simulation and Sensitivity analysis
+3. Model parameters, typical model simulation and sensitivity analysis

-3.1 Setting model parameters
+3.1.
+Setting model parameters

-In this section we briefly describe the shape and the values of parameters consider for the simulations of model (1.1).
-For all simulations, parameters $\Lambda$ and $\mu$ are assumed to be fixed with constant values given in Table 1.
-We also assume that the disease induced mortality for HIV stage j, $d_j(a)$ , is constant with respect to the duration within the stage $(i.e. \ d_j(a) \equiv d_j)$ and the fixed reference value is given in Table 1.
-Therefore, we more specifically describe the duration-dependent parameters $\beta(a)$ and $\gamma_j(a)$ .
+In this section we briefly describe the shape and the values of parameters considered for the simulations of model (1.1).
+For all simulations, parameters Λ and μ are assumed to be fixed with constant values given in Table 1.
+We also assume that the disease-induced mortality for HIV stage j, $d_j(a)$, is constant with respect to the duration within the stage $(i.e.\ d_j(a) \equiv d_j)$ and the fixed reference value is given in Table 1.
+Therefore, we more specifically describe the duration-dependent parameters $\beta(a)$ and $\gamma_j(a)$.